jainanuj/temporalGraph/README.md

 command to run with intvl format:
 ./XuantemporalGraph earliest|shortest <filename>

-command to run with intvl format:
+command to run with cs format:
 ./XuantemporalGraph earliest|shortest <filename> cs

+To run with Test mode, for testign with just 1 source and comparing the outputs.
+Uncomment #define __TEST__ on the top of both Wu and XuanTemporalGrpahs.
+Compile and then just run with the same commands as above